Accreditation of BMJ Learning

 Austrian Academy of Physicians

 The Austrian Academy of Physicians of the Austrian Medical Chamber aims to promote and develop medical education in Austria.
-It recognises that continuous medical education is needed to keep medical knowledge and skills on the cutting edge, and that ongoing education enables doctors to practice their profession for the benefit of patients and the public.
+It recognises that continuous medical education is needed to keep medical knowledge and skills on the cutting edge, and that ongoing education enables doctors to practise their profession for the benefit of patients and the public.

 The following modules have been accredited by the Continuing Medical Education Commission of Health Care Professionals of the Comunidad de Madrid.